On the Generalization of Stochastic Gradient Descent with Momentum: Upper bound on true risk

-Our ultimate goal is to find $\wbf$ to minimize the true risk \eqref{Truerisk}.
-In this section, we study how the uniform stability results in an upper-bound on the the true risk in a strongly convex case.
-We also compare the final results with the SGD with no momentum and we show that one can achieve tighter bounds by using SGMM than simple SGM without momentum.
+We now study how the uniform stability results in an upper bound on the true risk in the strongly convex case.
+We also compare the final results with SGD with no momentum and we show that one can achieve tighter bounds by using~\ref{update} than vanilla SGD.

-The expected true risk estimate under parameter $\wbf$ can be decomposed into a stability error term and an optimization one.
-The optimization error reflects the optimality gap when we optimize the empirical risk under some learning rate and momentum.
-By adjusting the hyper parameters, we minimize the upper-bound on the expected true risk estimate.
-The optimization error is the gap between the empirical risk and the optimal expected empirical risk given by
+The expected true risk estimate under parameter $\hat\wbf_T$ can be decomposed into a stability error term and an optimization one.
+In~\cref{app:thm:sconopt}, we present an upper bound on the optimization error for strongly convex loss.
+The optimization error reflects the optimality gap when we optimize the empirical risk under some step-size and momentum.
+By combining the result~\cref{app:thm:sconopt} and our stability error bound, and adjusting the hyper parameters, we minimize the upper bound on the expected true risk estimate.